Hibou57/PostiATS-Utilities/README.md

 ### `pats-ls`

 List the top‑level declarations in an ATS source file.
-Declarations from `#include` are treated as top‑level, although only the ones referenced from the file including the other, will be listed, due to a limitation of the produced JSON data.
-Similarly, `typedef`, `infix` declarations and others, are not listed for the same reason.
+Declarations from `#include` are treated as top‑level, although only the ones referenced from the file including the other, will be listed, due to a “limitation” of the produced JSON data.
+Similarly, `typedef`, `infix` declarations and others, are not listed for the same reason; however, some are listed in the list of static constants used in the ATS source.
+Ex. `typedef t = int` will appears as `t: t@ype` in the static constants list.

-When available, sort information is displayed.
-Availability of sort information depends on the way the ATS source is written.
+When available, sort and type informations are displayed.
+Availability of these informations depends on the way the ATS source is written.
 With `val` and `var`, including with pattern matching, the defined entities need to be explicitly type annotated.
-With function, sort information appears only for an extern definition.
+With function, these informations appears only for an extern definition or its implementation.
+This is an incentive to write separate declarations and implementations.

-The output format is as follow:

-  * First line is the entity name.
-  * Second line is the language construct, in one or two parts.
-When in two parts, the first part is a general category.
-Ex “value: val+”.
-  * The third line which is optional, displays the sort information.
-  * The last line is the location formatted in a way most text editor or IDE supports.
+The output format is self explanatory.
+Just note the two lists which appears at the beginning, is a list of the base sort and a list of the static constants referred by the ATS source file.
+The static constants list shows their name and sort, but not their expression.

+This tool is waiting for review.
+Use it for testing only for now.

 With the `-r` option, the listing can be recursive through `staload`.

 `pats-ls` handles `-IATS` options the same way as `pats-which` do.

 This utility may be useful as a quick documentation tool to be used from a text editor.
+It is also expected to be useful to help reading ATS source files.
 In the future, a search command based on this listing, will be added.
+Also, another tool will come to further help reading and search deeper.

 ### `pats-which`